-To become an Australian Citizen you start the process by contacting the Department of Immigration and Citizenship (DIAC) via the Citizenship Information Line on 131 880 or online at www.citizenship.gov.au
+To become an Australian Citizen you start the process by contacting the Department of Immigration and Border Protection via the Citizenship Information Line on 131 880 or online at Citizenship Information .

 Once the application has been processed and approved, a Certificate is printed and forwarded to your local Council for presentation at a Citizenship Ceremony.

-The presentation of a Citizenship Certificate is the final step to becoming an Australian Citizen.
+Taking the pledge of commitment as a citizen of the Commonwealth of Australia during the Citizenship Ceremony is the final step to becoming an Australian Citizen.

-- The Department of Immigration and Citizenship will notify you of the date and timing of your Ceremony.
+The Department of Immigration and Border Protection will notify you of the date and timing of your Ceremony.
 If you have any enquiries about the date of your Ceremony call the Citizenship Information Line on 131 880.

 Mosman Council usually hosts six Citizenship Ceremonies a year.

-- Additional ceremonies will be held on Thursdays 7 March, 2 May, 25 July, 19 September and 7 November, commencing at 7.00pm at the Mosman Art Gallery & Community Centre, cnr Myahgah Road and Art Gallery Way.
+- Additional ceremonies will be held on Thursday 16 March, 18 May, 27 July, 7 September and 2 November, commencing at 7.00pm at the Grand Hall, Mosman Art Gallery & Community Centre, cnr Myahgah Road and Art Gallery Way

 About the Citizenship Ceremonies

-Other than Australia Day, the Citizenship Ceremonies are usually conducted at the Mosman Art Gallery & Community Centre at 7.00pm by the Mayor and General Manager or his delegate.
+Other than Australia Day, the Citizenship Ceremonies are usually conducted at the Mosman Art Gallery & Community Centre at 7.00pm by the Mayor and General Manager or their delegates.
 The official Ceremony takes about 30-45 minutes and is then followed by a short welcome reception for new citizens, their family and their guests.